elhassane1230/rl-semantic-marketplace/README.md

 ## Design notes
-- **Ontology as the gate**: the semantic layer decides *who negotiates*, the RL decides *how* — a clean separation of the three concerns.
+- **Ontology as the gate**: the semantic layer decides *who negotiates*, the RL decides *how*, a clean separation of the three concerns.
 - **Memoised SPARQL**: the taxonomic check is computed by SPARQL and cached, so a long simulation stays fast without giving up real semantic reasoning.
 - **Same policy, two transports**: identical negotiation on the offline bus and